-Hello!
-My name is Todd and I currently serve as the executive pastor on the staff of the Mt.
-Vernon (Ohio) First Church of the Nazarene, the director of immigrant ministries, pastor of the Spanish language congregation, and connector to community agencies addressing poverty, locally and elsewhere.
-I also serve as an adjunct professor of subjects circling around International Development at Mt Vernon Nazarene University.
+Todd Risser serves on the staff of the Mt.
+Vernon (Ohio) First Church of the Nazarene, as the Associate Pastor of Community Transformation and Partnerships, as well as the director of immigrant ministries, and pastor of the Spanish language congregation.
+He also serves as adjunct professor of subjects circling around Intercultural studies and International Development at Mt Vernon Nazarene University.

-I’ve had the gratifying experience of serving as a lead pastor in the Church of the Nazarene for 24 years (on the coasts of both Maine and Ohio, and 19 years with the same congregation in the mountains of Pennsylvania).
-Before that, I’ve been a youth pastor on the coasts of California and Florida, worked in environmental biology and endangered species, and taught school, including at the Navajo Reservation in northern Arizona.
+He has served as a lead pastor in the Church of the Nazarene for 24 years (on the coasts of both Maine and Ohio, and 19 years with the same congregation in the mountains of Pennsylvania), as well as a youth pastor on the coasts of California and Florida, worked in environmental biology and endangered species, and taught school in both private and public settings, including at the Navajo Reservation in northern Arizona.

-I’ve worked and/or lived short-term in the Azores, Haiti, Indonesia, Mexico, Guatemala, and Costa Rica.
-My wife and I have 2 daughters and 4 sons, two of whom are married, and we are grandparents.
-I work in English, Spanish, and Portuguese, and can stumble along in Indonesian and Malaysian.
+Todd has worked and/or lived short-term in the Azores, Haiti, Indonesia, Mexico, Guatemala, and Costa Rica.
+His wife and he have 2 daughters and 4 sons, and three grandchildren.
+He works in English, Spanish, and Portuguese, and can stumble along in Indonesian and Malaysian.

-Some of the things I love include ecology, hunting and fishing year-round, backpacking, canoeing, gardening, tinkering with and shooting 19th century infantry rifles, the seashore, Mars, history, Jewish/Christian/Muslim theology, wilderness survival, 18th Century Native American living skills, and building a sustainable/durable civilization for the future.
+Some of the things Todd enjoys include ecology, hunting and fishing year-round, backpacking, canoeing, gardening, tinkering with and shooting 19th century infantry rifles, the seashore, Mars, history, Jewish/Christian/Muslim theology, wilderness survival, 18th Century Native American living skills, and building a sustainable/durable civilization for the future.

 The sections of the blog: